Pantrypoints Pantrypoints

 Virgin gets these resources in exchange for:

-• 100m points for Boeing
+• 1m points for Shell

-Assuming Boeing only needs 1m flight miles, but Shell needs 100m to move its people around Australia and wherever Virgin has flights.
-Boeing will thus transfer 99m points to Shell in exchange for a 99m points for fuel, let’s say at 1 liter per point.
 Shell and Boeing can also offer regular flights to their employees in exchange for a salary deduction so that they can save on cash.

 Airline costs

-In theory, the resource credit system can reduce a firm’s cash needs by nearly half.
 It’s important to note that the points are technically not legal tender since they are not open to be exchanged to just anyone.
-Rather, the beneficiary can choose to trade them only to those that have trade links to the beneficiary.
+Rather, the beneficiary can choose to trade them only to those that have trade links to itself.

 Unlike regular banking where the bank merely accepts payments and checks balances, points banking* requires the point banker to audit or estimate the productive capacity or inventory of the beneficiaries.
 This will most likely entail physical checks on the company’s production facilities or offices, or viewing a person’s actual work.

 Although the operations might sound easy, the actual IT system for facilitating such credits is quite complicated.
-The resource credit data must be very detailed and specificy the time frame for the product or service.
+The barter credit data must be very detailed and specificy the time frame for the product or service.

-The value of a resource credit for a new 2020 automobile will decline greatly by 2025.
-The value of a resource credit for a direct labor can change rapidly as well.
 For example, the pay for a coder of some programming languages can decline quickly as the software industry changes.

 The IT system should therefore also account for the risk for such fluctuations, on top of the usual risk of non-fulfillment of credit redemption or transfer.
 Fortunately, the advances in data science and machine learning can help us make this complexity more manageable.